-Alternatively referred to as simplex communication or simplex transmission, simplex is a one-way only communication standard.
-Broadcast information, or data, can only travel in one direction, versus duplex which allows for two-way broadcasting.
+Alternatively referred to as simplex communication or simplex transmission, simplex is a one-way only communication standard that broadcasted information may only travel in one direction.
+This method is different than duplex transmission, which allows for two-way broadcasting.
 Examples of simplex include radio broadcasting, television broadcasting, computer to printer communication, and keyboard to computer connections.

 Also see: Transmission